-Hike or bike part of the Continental Divide Trail.
-Golf at the Rio Grande Golf Course, a difficult mountain course.
+Or hike and bike part of the Continental Divide Trail.
+If you're a golfer, head to the Rio Grande Golf Course, a difficult but spectacular mountain course.

 Explore the Weminuche Wilderness just two miles from town.
 It’s one of the wildest places in the state.
 In 1979 the last Colorado grizzly was killed here, 27 years after they were thought to be extinct in the state.